 The Insurance Company Paid For Opioids, But Not Cold Therapy

-As a lifelong racquet-sports fanatic, I've dealt with shoulder pain for decades, treating it with bags of frozen peas, physical therapy, cortisone shots and even experimental treatments like platelet-rich plasma.
+As a lifelong racket-sports fanatic, I've dealt with shoulder pain for decades, treating it with bags of frozen peas, physical therapy, cortisone shots and even experimental treatments like platelet-rich plasma.
 Eventually, however, the soreness prevented me from handling daily-living tasks like pulling a bottle of olive oil off the top shelf of my kitchen or reaching to the back seat of my car to grab my purse.
 Even low-impact activities such as swimming freestyle hurt a lot.
 Sleeping also got tougher.
-After an MRI showed two full-thickness rotator-cuff tears, I finally called a surgeon.
+After MRI showed two full-thickness rotator-cuff tears, I finally called a surgeon.

-My tennis-team pals who'd survived the operation gave me valuable advice: sewing Velcro down the front of half a dozen T-shirts to avoid having to put them over my head; borrowing an electric recliner chair in which to sleep for the first six weeks; buying pump bottles of shampoo and conditioner that I could dispense with my left hand; and removing safety caps from medications.
+My tennis-team pals who had survived the operation gave me valuable advice: sewing Velcro down the front of half a dozen T-shirts to avoid having to put them over my head; borrowing an electric recliner chair in which to sleep for the first six weeks; buying pump bottles of shampoo and conditioner that I could dispense with my left hand; and removing safety caps from medications.
 To manage the pain after surgery, they also suggested renting an ice machine.

 I've had bad side effects from anti-inflammatory painkillers and my goal was to take as few opioids as possible, so the ice machine sounded appealing.
 Two physical therapists recommended models with a mechanical pump that circulates chilled water.
 They said to be sure to use one that also provides compression, which reduces stiffness, swelling and pain in the joint.